LessWrong

-LessWrong (also written Less Wrong) is a community blog and forum focused on discussion of cognitive biases, philosophy, psychology, economics, rationality, and artificial intelligence, among other topics.
+LessWrong (also written Less Wrong) is a community blog and forum founded by Eliezer Yudkowsky in 2009.
+It discusses topics such as cognitive biases, philosophy, psychology, economics, rationality, and artificial intelligence, with a particular focus on existential risks from artificial intelligence.
 It is associated with the rationalist community.

 Purpose

 LessWrong describes itself as an online forum and community aimed at improving human reasoning, rationality, and decision-making, with the goal of helping its users hold more accurate beliefs and achieve their personal objectives.
-The best known posts of LessWrong are "The Sequences", a series of essays which aim to describe how to avoid the typical failure modes of human reasoning with the goal of improving decision-making and the evaluation of evidence.
-One suggestion is the use of Bayes' theorem as a decision-making tool.
-There is also a focus on psychological barriers that prevent good decision-making, including fear conditioning and cognitive biases, that have been studied by the psychologist Daniel Kahneman.
-LessWrong is also concerned with artificial intelligence, transhumanism, existential threats, and the singularity.
+The best known posts of LessWrong are "The Sequences", a series of essays by Yudkowsky which aim to describe how to avoid the typical failure modes of human reasoning with the goal of improving decision-making and the evaluation of evidence.
+One suggestion is studying Bayes' theorem.
+There is also a focus on psychological barriers that prevent good decision-making, including cognitive biases, that have been studied by the psychologist Daniel Kahneman.

+LessWrong is also concerned with transhumanism, existential threats, and the singularity.
+The New York Observer noted that "[LessWrong] is fixated on a branch of futurism that would seem more at home in a 3D multiplex than a graduate seminar ...
+Branding themselves as 'rationalists,' as the Less Wrong crew has done, makes it a lot harder to dismiss them as a 'doomsday cult'."